 Sedums – Popular indoors and out, garden sedums flower in clusters in the late summer and fall, and butterflies love the broad blooms.

 Hollyhocks – Hollyhocks are tall, old fashioned, and perfectly charming… And the double ones are especially preferred by butterflies.

 Butterfly Weed – Also called milkweed, this is the flowering plant butterflies adore… However, if you plant it, be aware larva may make a meal of some of your plants early in the season.
 Photo by ‘Midwest Living‘.

 Joe Pye Weed – Tall, towering plants that love moist soil.
 There are dwarf varieties, so ask at your local nursery what they recommend.
 Photo by ‘BHG‘.

 Aster – Another butterfly plant favorite, this fall blooming perennial comes in sizes from creepers, to 4 feet tall.

 If that isn’t enough to get you started, try this list of butterfly plants from ‘Kids Growing Strong‘…

-Don’t want to wait for the flowers to bloom?
+Don’t want to wait for the flowers that attract butterflies to bloom?
 Make a DIY butterfly feeder with these instruction from ‘Gnowfglins’.